 I was recently filling out a form that asked for my current marathon personal record.
 I realized I have no idea what mine is.

 It’s been years since I’ve done a marathon that isn’t either: 1) a crazy hilly trail marathon (while races with lots of single track and 5000+ feet of climbing are a ton of fun, they aren’t a fair measure of what I’m capable of time-wise) or 2) a marathon that I was pacing.

 This realization got me thinking about why I enjoying pacing races as much as I do.

 Pacing means I’ll be running a pace I know I can do fairly comfortably.
 It’s not physically challenging the way running a race full-out is.
 However, it is challenging in an entirely different way: I feel so much more pre-race anxiety when pacing.

-I feel a great sense of responsibility when I pace – the race isn’t just about me and my goal.
+Pacing a race is a big responsibility – the race isn’t just about me and my goal.

 If something goes wrong and I don’t reach my goal time, I’d be disappointing others.
 That would feel sooooo much worse than just falling short of my own goal.